1aggarcia/keep-jumping/README.md

 # Websocket Game

-A simple, TypeScript based Websocket game for learning purposes Server runs on [ws](https://github.com/websockets/ws) for Node.js, frontend on jQuery (just for the memes).
+A simple, Websocket game I'm building to learn about Websockets.
+The server runs on [ws](https://github.com/websockets/ws) for Node.js, frontend on jQuery (just for the memes).
+Currently rewriting the server in Java with [Spring](https://spring.io/) to get a refresher of the language, since I already have multiple TypeScript repos.

 ## Setup & Build